-What to do if you think someone is suicidal: Here are some tips according to the Mayo Clinic.
+What to do if you think someone is having thoughts of suicide: Here are some tips according to the Mayo Clinic.

-A safety plan is a written list of personalized coping strategies and resources that you can use to help yourself when you are feeling suicidal.
-This is a way to create a plan of action to challenge your suicidal thoughts and help you to develop tools to keep you alive and create a life worth living.
+A safety plan is a written list of personalized coping strategies and resources that you can use to help yourself when you are having thoughts of suicide.
+This is a way to develop a plan of action to challenge your thoughts of suicide and help you to develop tools to keep you alive and create a life worth living.